axeli12/phase-1-prject/README.md

-Tipsy Listy
+Dionysus Menu

 Overview

-Tipsy Listy is going to be a wbesite where you can load into and find drinks that you might want to try out, when they pull one of the drinks up their respected recipe and name will be loaded on to the page.
+Dionysus Menu is going to be a wbesite where you can load into and find drinks that you might want to try out, when they pull one of the drinks up their respected recipe and name will be loaded on to the page.
 Visitors will be able to come and veiw a collection of the most popular drinks that are going